 For the past 6 months I’ve been completing what should have been a 5-day inspirational plan titled How Do I Find My Calling?
-Although I’ve skipped a month here and there between each devotion, today I finally reached the last activity.
-The devotion starts off with what appears to be a simple question.
-That question enabled me to dig deep within and reach the surface of my insecurities, doubts and character.
-Today’s plan was a much needed soul cleansing.
-I’ve decided to share the plan AND my responses in hopes that my own discoveries may motivate someone else.
+This plan helped me to dig deep and reach the surface of my insecurities.
+A much needed soul cleansing.
+I’ve decided to share the plan and a few of my responses.

 Question: If you could do anything you wanted to do, you had unlimited time to get further training, unlimited money, and you could not fail, what would you do?

 Task/Assignment: When discerning your calling, it is helpful to give a thoughtful examination of your life.
 Note what you have enjoyed doing and feel like you have done well.
 List at least three illustrations in each period of your life: grade school, junior high, high school, college, post-college.

 - What kinds of challenges trigger your motivations.

 - How and why you are motivated to learn.

 MY RESPONSE: I realized a common denominator throughout my entire life is CREATIVITY and more importantly using CREATIVITY TO EXPRESS MYSELF when going thru personal challenges.
 When work and life is overwhelmingly stressful (my trigger) I cope by immersing myself in a CREATIVE project (my motivations).

 My BUSINESS side is what keeps me motivated to learn.
 It’s my strong side; my “get her done”.
 It’s the side of me that excels in the workplace and walks confidently in a boardroom.
 She is relentless and goes after whatever she wants.
 Unfortunately, there